gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 Chunk Type: 8 bits (unsigned integer)
 : This value MUST be set to 0x4X for all DTLS chunks.

-Chunk Flags: 8 bits
-: This is used by the protection engine and ignored by SCTP.
+Key ID: 8 bits : This is used to indicate the set of Keys and other parameters used in the protection operation to form the DTLS record present in the Payload.

 Chunk Length: 16 bits (unsigned integer)
 : This value holds the length of the Payload in bytes plus 4.

 Payload: variable length
-: This holds the encrypted data.
+: This holds the encrypted data in one or more DTLS 1.3 Records {{RFC9147}}.

 Padding: 0, 8, 16, or 24 bits
 : If the length of the Payload is not a multiple of 4 bytes, the sender